dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 export default SpeakerformController;
 ```

 In the code above, we injected the `state` and `SpeakerService` into the controller.
-The `addSpeaker()` function collects the values of the form and sends to the `addSpeaker` function.
+The `addSpeaker()` function collects the values of the form and sends them to the `addSpeaker` function.

 Quickly add the `controllerAs` key with the value of `vm` to the `speakerform` component.